ONSdigital/Blaise_Case_Backup/README.md

 # Blaise_Case_Backup

 Blaise Case Backup is a Windows service for backing up Blaise databases.
-The service works on a timer and preiodically saves a copy of all the cases in a Blaise database to a local location.
+The service works on a timer and preiodically saves a copy of all the databases on a Blaise server park to a local location.
 The backed up data is overwritten each time the service is run.

 # Setup Development Environment